Skip to main content Skip to main navigation Skip to footer content

 Central Utility Plant Replacement Project

-Fresno State has partnered with the Bulldog Infrastructure Group (BIG), a consortium of companies, to develop and implement the largest Public-Private Partnership Utility Infrastructure Project in the CSU network.
-BIG will modernize and maintain Fresno State’s central utility infrastructure system, while also offering several other energy conservation measures (ECMs) that maximize project savings.
+Fresno State, in partnership with the Bulldog Infrastructure Group (BIG), a consortium of companies, developed and implemented the largest Public-Private Partnership Utility Infrastructure Project in the CSU network.
+BIG has modernized and will maintain Fresno State’s central utility infrastructure system and enacted several other energy conservation measures (ECMs) to maximize project savings.

 Digital illustration of Fresno State Campus